Legal Separation Attorney

 The Law Firm You Can Trust

 Any married couple can separate without filing paperwork or involving the court system.
 Spouses are not required to live together, but this arrangement may affect your legal rights.
-Notably, if a couple live apart for six months or more, this act serves as grounds for divorce.
+Notably, if a couple live apart for twelve months or more, this act serves as grounds for divorce.
 Most married couples who no longer wish to live together, share expenses, etc. choose to pursue a divorce.
-Some consider a limited divorce.
-A divorce costs approximately the same amount of money and takes about the same amount of time as a limited divorce.
-Legal separation (officially known as limited divorce in West Virginia) grants both the husband and wife all of the freedom to move on with their lives, including the settlement of child care and custody arrangements, property division, alimony, etc., with the following exceptions:
+Legal separation grants both the husband and wife all of the freedom to move on with their lives, including the settlement of child care and custody arrangements, property division, alimony, etc., with the following exceptions:

 - The wife keeps her married name